Enpass

-Enpass is a freemium password manager and passkey manager available for MacOS, Windows, iOS, Android and Linux, with browser extensions for all major browsers, and pricing plans for both personal use and business.
+Enpass is a freemium password manager and passkey manager from Enpass Technologies, available for MacOS, Windows, iOS, Android and Linux, with browser extensions for all major browsers, and pricing plans for both personal use and business.

+Enpass stores and syncs encrypted password vaults on users’ personal cloud accounts, or within a business's internal cloud infrastructure, rather than storing vault data on Enpass servers.
+The app is designed to comply with data sovereignty and data security regulations such as GDPR.